 There are several things your doctor may want to do to help diagnosis a persistent cough.
 The doctor will probably want to know about other symptoms like nasal congestion, wheezing, or heartburn.
 A physical exam will also help figure out possible causes.
 A chest X-Ray is one of the first tests your doctor may want.
 An ENT physician may also exam inside the nose and throat with a telescope.
 All of these initial tests may help you and your doctor decide on a treatment plan.

 What treatments are used for cough?

 Since there are so many different reasons for cough, treatment will be based on the most likely cause.
 For nose related problems medicines such as nasal steroids and oral antihistamines might be used.
 Both of these medications are available over the counter.
 If your doctor thinks a lung related problem such as asthma is the cause different medicines may be prescribed.
 Medicines for the treatment of asthma include bronchodilators (i.e., albuterol), inhaled corticosteroids, and leukotriene receptor antagonists (i.e., montelukast).
 When GERD is suspected, one recommendation may be for diet modification.
 Another consideration is medicines to control acid production such as proton pump inhibitors (PPI).
-Last, in really difficult to treat situations a doctor may recommend medications designed to control nerve signals causing cough.
+Last, in really difficult to treat situations a doctor may recommend medications designed to control nerve signals causing it.
 These treatments include medicines such as gabapentin.
 As you can see there are many different treatments for cough and it is helpful to work closely with your doctor.